 "Penetration testing looks to exploit known vulnerabilities but should also use the expertise of the tester to identify specific weaknesses - unknown vulnerabilities - in an organisation's security arrangements."

-Below, we're going to reveal some of those 'specific weaknesses and unknown vulnerabilities' that our CREST-accredited security engineers have uncovered during their penetration testing work.
+Below, we're going to reveal some of those 'specific weaknesses and unknown vulnerabilities' that our CREST-accredited security engineers have uncovered during their penetration testing work in the last 12 months.

 Common Vulnerabilities Found in Penetration Tests